Funtek Raid Adventure : A low-cost, Land Rover style RC car

 Investing in the areas that matter most (to maintain a low purchase price) Axial have managed to make the Cherokee outstanding in every way.
 Hi-pinion differentials, geared-down metal transmissions, complex metal link suspension and steering system all combine with seriously grippy BF Goodridge tyres to allow the SCX10ii to conquer any challenge.
 When we tested the Cherokee we were blown away by its capability, read our review to see how we got on.

 Axial’s SCX10 chassis is also available under Deadbolt, Jeep Wrangler, UMG10, Chevy Blazer, Honcho or the Jeep Cherokee body here.
 Note that you will need a battery and charger for this model but both can be picked up relatively inexpensively.
+This model has recently been superseded by the Mk3 with advanced portal axles and more, which we hope to review soon.

 The revised Traxxas Rustler returns with 4WD, a low centre of gravity chassis and heavy duty driveshafts.
 Its modular composite frame is markedly stronger and more rugged than the budget models above.
 This brushless powered VXL edition packs an incredible punch and can clear 60mph+ with the correct gearing and a 3S LiPo!